 Why?
 For a multitude of reasons, but for example:

-- it’s not 100% sugar-free because I know that certain sugars can be OK for the Gutsy Girl; sugars like honey and bananas which are monosaccharides.
+- It’s not 100% sugar-free because I know that certain sugars can be OK for the Gutsy Girl; sugars like honey and bananas which are monosaccharides.
 Well, unless you have SIBO, which is just another topic.

 - I also don’t believe that everyone must “kick that caffeine habit.”
 For some, a little coffee, “watered down” with some key things can be perfectly okay.

-- diarrhea vs. constipation – ah, yes, I address this in a small section.
+- Diarrhea vs. constipation – ah, yes, I address this in a small section.
 Why?
 Because while many ways for healing the two are similar, there are ways that, in fact, they are not similar.
-Simply preaching “whole foods” simply couldn’t work, since many of those said foods could make either condition worse (or better, depending).
+Simply preaching “whole foods” can’t work, since many of those said foods could make either condition worse (or better, depending).